Our Most Frequently Asked Questions (FAQs)

 When can I start?

 For students in grades 10 to 12, new courses may be started at any time.
 In saying that, we love it if students can complete their courses by mid June (as we all need a summer vacation!).
-Secondary courses typically average around 90 to 110 hours.
+Secondary courses typically average around 90 to 110 hours, but students can work at their own pace.

 How do I find out Graduation Requirements?